Notion vs ClickUp 2026: The Definitive Comparison (Features, Pricing & Verdict)

 Security & Compliance

-Both tools take security seriously at the enterprise level.
+Both take security seriously at scale.

 - Notion: SOC 2 Type II compliant, GDPR compliant, SAML SSO (Business+), audit logs (Enterprise), data encryption at rest and in transit.